JuliaTesting/ReTest.jl/docs/src/index.md

   within other testsets; a work-around is to use [`@testset_macro`](@ref), or to use only the `@test` and `@test_*` macros within these functions.

+* Interrupting running testsets with Control-C sometimes doesn't work well, because of the use of multiple tasks in `retest`.
+There can also be usability annoyances when some tests are failing.
+This will hopefully be fixed _soon_.

 #### Including files from within testsets